jurgen-kluft/go-home/README.md

   - Emitter.io Server (Pub/Sub server where you can subscribe to channel(s))

 - Following sub-processes:
-  - Presence
+  - Presence            (Connects to Netgear Router to obtain list of devices present on the network)
-  - Flux
+  - Flux                (Calculates Color-Temperature and Brightness per day for Hue and Yee lights)
-  - AQI
+  - AQI                 (Air Quality Index)
-  - Suncalc
+  - Suncalc             (Computes sun-rise, sun-set etc..)
   - Weather             (Darksky)
-  - Calendar
+  - Calendar            ()
-  - Shout
+  - Shout               (Has Slack as the back-end to send messages)
-  - Wemo
+  - Wemo                (Wemo devices)
-  - Hue
+  - Hue                 (Philips HUE lighting, turn on/off, change CT and BRI)
-  - Yee
+  - Yee                 (Xiaomi Yee lighting, turn on/off, change CT and BRI)
-  - Xiaomi aqara
+  - Xiaomi aqara        (Xiaomi Gateway connection, getting information from motion sensors and controlling switches and plugs)
-  - Sony Bravia Remote
+  - Sony Bravia Remote  (Turn on/off Sony Bravia TV(s))
-  - Samsung TV Remote
+  - Samsung TV Remote   (Turn on/off Samsung TV(s))
   - Automation; reacting to all events and executing automation rules